C-D-Lewis/blog.chrislewis.me.uk/posts/2021-08-25-Better-JSON-Schema-Analysis-with-json-schema-report.md

 <!-- language="js" -->
 <pre><div class="code-block">
 [
-  'instance.length is not of a type(s) number', 'instance.topSpeed is not of a type(s) number'
+  "instance.length is not of a type(s) number", "instance.topSpeed is not of a type(s) number"
 ]
 </div></pre>